 Since 1990, the EPA has been striving to clean up the area by using techniques such as soil excavation and disposal, air sparging to treat petroleum and solvent contamination, and soil vapor extraction.
 While Pease Air Force Base is now deemed clean, PFAS cannot be completely removed from the environment, as they are “forever chemicals”.
 Therefore, people who are living there at the moment need to pay close attention to their health.

 Exposure to PFAS can lead to the development of numerous diseases over the years.
 It is worthy of note that disease takes 10 to 20 years to occur as a result of PFAS exposure, as the chemicals gradually cause damage to your organs.
 The following are the diseases that can stem from PFAS exposure, as well as the diagnoses that make you eligible for seeking compensation:

-It is important to know that if you have cancer anywhere else in the body and were stationed on Pease Air Force Base for at least 1 year, you still qualify for compensation, as malignant diseases have a definitive causal relation with exposure to PFAS.
-However, because these diseases are often misdiagnosed, we strongly encourage you to seek a second and even a third opinion.
+Diseases due to toxic exposure are often misdiagnosed, therefore we strongly encourage you to seek a second and even a third opinion.
 Not only will a correct and accurate diagnosis help you receive the treatment you need, but it may also make you eligible for compensation.

 10 Minutes Over the Phone